 b.
 After completion of the examination in chief, the opposite party has the right to cross-examine the witness as per the CPC Order XVIII R 4(2).
 The cross-examination is recorded by the Court or the Commissioner, as the case may be.
 The party has a right to undertake re-examination after the completion of cross-examination by the other party

 d.
 However, the opinion of an expert is not binding on the Court.
-As held in Titli v.
+[See, Chamkaur Singh v.
+Mithu Singh 2013 SCCOnline P&H 22840] As held in Titli v.
 Jones, AIR 1934 All 237, the function of the expert is to put before the Court his opinion based on all the materials so that the Court, although not an expert, may form its own judgment by its own observation of those materials

-f.
-There is no specific code of conduct for expert witnesses however, for the opinion to be credible and to increase the evidentiary value of the opinion, the expert should provide all relevant data based on which the opinion has been made
+There is no specific code of conduct for expert witnesses however, for the opinion to be credible and to increase the evidentiary value of the opinion, the expert should provide all relevant data based on which the opinion has been made.

 As regards arbitration, a party can invoke jurisdiction of a court for an interim remedy u/s 9 of the Arbitration and Conciliation Act 1996.
 Section 9 prescribes that a party to an arbitration agreement can invoke jurisdiction of a court prior to an arbitration proceeding and can seek an interim relief mentioned thereunder.
 However, it is also stipulated that a party cannot enjoy the interim relief for an infinite period and the arbitration in such a case should be invoked within 3 months from the date of order granting any interim relief.
 As regards the matter when there is no arbitration agreement and the dispute is to be adjudicated by a civil court, for availing any interim remedy, a party has to first file a plaint/petition before the court and only thereafter the interim relief which is deemed appropriate by the court is granted.
 Order 39 of Code of Civil Procedure, 1908 envisages granting of interim injunction in such cases.

-As per the provisions of Code of Civil Procedure 1908, after the case has been heard, the Courts pronounce a judgment and, on such judgment, a decree follows.
-Order XXI of the Code deals with execution of judgment/decrees.
+As per the provisions of Code of Civil Procedure 1908, after the evidence has been weighed, arguments heard, judgment pronounced, a decree is drawn.
+Order XXI of the Code deals with execution of decrees.
 A decree may be executed by either the court who passed such decree or by the Court to whom it is sent for execution.
-The holder of a decree who desires to execute it, shall apply to the court by way of an application as per the form and format given in Schedule I to Order XXI.
-As regards enforcement of an arbitral award, the party has to invoke the Arbitration and Conciliation Act 1996 s 36 read with Order XXI of Code of Civil Procedure 1908.
+The decree holder may apply to the court by way of an application in accordance with Schedule I to Order XXI.
+As regards arbitral awards, the party seeking execution is required to follow the same procedure for enforcement of the award as detailed under section 36 of Arbitration and Conciliation Act 1996 read with Order XXI of Code of Civil Procedure 1908.

 Whereas s 35A provides for compensatory costs in respect of false or vexatious claims or defences, s 35B prescribes costs for causing delay.
-However, the provision being discretionary in nature, by and large the courts adopt a reasonable approach while dealing with the aspect of costs.
-Mostly costs, if any granted to a party, are not on actuals and only the reasonable costs corresponding to the subject matter of the dispute are granted by the court.
+However, the provision being discretionary in nature, by and large the courts adopt a conservative approach while dealing with the aspect of costs.
+In most cases costs, if any granted to a party, are not on actuals and only nominal costs corresponding to the subject matter of the dispute are granted by the court.

-The Code of Civil Procedure 1908, s 96 read with Ord.
-XLI provides for appeal from original decree and s 100 read with Ord.
+Section 96 of the Code of Civil Procedure 1908, read with Ord.
+XLI provides for appeal from original decree and section 100 read with Ord.
 XLII provides for appeal from appellate decree.
-An appeal from original decree shall lie from every decree passed by any court exercising original jurisdiction to the court authorized to hear appeals from the decisions of such court on no ground except on a question of law.
-An appeal against appellate decree shall lie to the High Court from every decree passed in an appeal by any court subordinate to the High Court if the High Court is satisfied that the second appeal raises a substantial question of law.
-A party also has the remedy of filing a special leave to appeal to the Apex Court under the Constitution of India 1949, Art.
+An appeal from original decree lies from every decree passed by any court exercising original jurisdiction, to a court authorized to hear appeals from the decisions of such court on any ground raising a question of fact or a question of law or a mixed question of fact and law.
+An appeal against appellate decree lies to the High Court from every decree passed in an appeal by any court subordinate to the High Court if the High Court is satisfied that the second appeal raises a substantial question of law.
+A party also has the remedy of filing a special leave to appeal to the Apex Court under the Constitution of India 1950 under Article.
 136.

-The grounds on which a party can assail the decision of the court before the appellate court are as following:
+A few grounds on which a party can assail the decision of the court before the appellate court are as follows:

 a. if the judgment is contrary to facts